OptionsHouse Commissions, Fees, and Minimum Deposit

 |Mutual funds|| $20|

-We begin OptionsHouse review with a description of the online application for new accounts which is easy and fast - usually takes 8 minutes to complete.
+The online application for new accounts is easy and fast - usually takes 8 minutes to complete.
 You start by

 clicking on their promotion offer - Trade Free For 60 Days when you Open a New OptionsHouse Account.

-- than hit "Open An Account Today" button.
-To receive
+- than hit "Open An Account" button, and

-After going through application screens, we had to fax two paper forms to transfer an existing IRA account (not required if you are not
+After going through application screens, we had to fax two paper forms to transfer an existing IRA account from a different broker (not required if you are not

 transferring an account) - we would have preferred the option to email scanned forms instead.
 Customer service called the next day

 New account is immediately funded with $100,000 of virtual money, and customers can start practice trading right away.
 This virtual trading feature